MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Experiments

 \paragraph{Contrastive Depth Feature Extraction} We evaluate several methods for contrastive feature extraction (\subsecref{contrastive_depth_feature_extraction}).
-These methods are 1) \emph{Input Concatenation}: using the concatenated rendered and predicted depth maps as input to the VGG feature extractor, 2) \emph{Input Difference}: using the difference of the two depth maps as input to VGG, 3) \emph{Feature Concatenation}: concatenating features from rendered and predicted depths extracted by shared VGG, 4) \emph{Feature Difference}: using difference of the features from the two depth maps extracted by shared VGG, and 5) \emph{None}: using the VGG features from the predicted depths only.
+These methods are 1) \emph{Input Concatenation}: using the concatenated rendered and predicted depth maps as input to the CNN feature extractor, 2) \emph{Input Difference}: using the difference of the two depth maps as input to CNN, 3) \emph{Feature Concatenation}: concatenating features from rendered and predicted depths extracted by shared CNN, 4) \emph{Feature Difference}: using difference of the features from the two depth maps extracted by shared CNN, and 5) \emph{Predicted depth only}: using the CNN features from the predicted depths only.
+6) \emph{Rendered depth only}: using the CNN features from the rendered depths only.
 The quantitative results are summarized in Table~\ref{table:contrastive_feature_extraction} and shows that \emph{Input Concatenation} method produces better results than other formulations.

-\paragraph{Attention Module} In the 5th row and 6th row of~\tableref{ablation_study}, we present the performance of the proposed attention method against statistical feature pooling~\cite{wen2019pixel2mesh++} and a simpler attention mechanism~\cite{hu2019randla,yang2020robust} where the pooled features are simply the weighted sum of the multi-view features.
-We find that the three method perform similarly on our final architecture but multi-head attention method performs better on more light-weight architectures. \paragraph{Contrastive Depth Losses} We also evaluate the effect of using additional regularization from contrastive depth losses: rendered depth vs. predicted depth and rendered depth vs. ground truth depth in the 3rd, 4th and 5th rows of~\tableref{ablation_study} which show that introducing the additional loss terms to constrain the refined meshes improves the accuracy of the generated shapes.

-\paragraph{Ground truth depth as input} In row 7 we use ground truth instead of predicted depths which gives the upper bound on our mesh prediction accuracy in relation to the depth prediction accuracy.

-\paragraph{Sphere initialization} Row 8 uses a sphere as the coarse shape instead of cubified voxel grid.

-\paragraph{Naive multi-view Mesh R-CNN} In row 9 of~\tableref{ablation_study} we extend Mesh R-CNN~\cite{gkioxari2019meshrcnn} to multi-view using statistical feature pooling method proposed in~\cite{wen2019pixel2mesh++} for mesh refinement while in row 10 we further extend their single-view voxel grid prediction method to our probabilistic multi-view voxel grid prediction.

-\paragraph{Number of View} We test the performance of our framework with respect to the number of views. \tableref{number_of_input_views} shows that the accuracy of our method increases as we increase the number of input views for training.
-These experiments also validate that the attention-based feature pooling can efficiently encode features from different views to take advantage of larger number of views.
+\paragraph{Number of Views} We test the performance of our framework with respect to the number of views. \tableref{number_of_input_views} shows that the accuracy of our method increases as we increase the number of input views for training.

 \tableref{number_of_test_views} shows the results when using different number of views during testing on our model trained with 3 views which indicates that increasing the number of views during testing does not improve the accuracy while decreasing the number of views can cause a significant drop in accuracy.